pierpaolobirdi/fh_report-dcsserverbot-plugin/README.md

 On a configurable interval the plugin reads the Foothold `.lua` save files and updates a single Discord embed in a configured channel with:

-- **Progress bar** showing the balance of zone control between BLUE and RED, including neutral zones as ⬜
+- **Progress bar** showing the balance of zone control between BLUE and RED
 - **BLUE and RED zone columns** with zone levels and optional upgrade slot indicators, sorted by level and damage state
-- **Pilot leaderboard** with each pilot's rank, session points, and optional punishment status
+- **Pilot leaderboard** with rank, session, daily points, and optional punishment status

 The embed is always **edited in place** — it never spams new messages.
 Message IDs are stored in `plugins/fh_report/message_ids.json`.
 If that file is deleted, the plugin posts fresh messages.